alfredbaudisch/alfredbaudisch.com/content/posts/2021-03-29-custom-preferences-libraries-and-plugins-folders-in-cinema-4d.md

 ### Make Cinema 4D use the new custom Preferences Folder Path

 -   Right-click a Cinema 4D shortcut and go to Properties.
--   In “Target”, inside double-quotes, you will have the path to the Cinema 4D executable.
+-   In "Target", inside double-quotes, you will have the path to the Cinema 4D executable.
 -   After the quotes, add a space and then **`-g_prefspath`\=[custom preferences folder]**, example:

 ```